-More than five years ago CD Projekt RED surprised everyone by revealing a very promising looking upcoming project known as Cyberpunk 2077.
+More than five years ago CD Projekt RED surprised everyone by revealing a very promising-looking upcoming game known as Cyberpunk 2077.
 The Witcher 3 was still in development at that point so the developers decided not to talk about this next project until Geralt’s story was complete.
 Skip ahead two years past Blood and Wine and CDPR finally gave fans what they’ve been waiting for during Microsoft’s E3 2018 press conference.
 As expected, the company did not disappoint.
-Even though there was no gameplay footage shown, the new Cyberpunk 2077 trailer made up for it and gave gamers the real first look at the highly anticipated game.
+Even though there was no gameplay footage shown, the new Cyberpunk 2077 trailer made up for it.
+And finally gave gamers the real first look at the highly anticipated game.

 No Microtransactions and No Multiplayer

 Microtransactions have become the norm for many publishers nowadays but luckily CDPR doesn’t follow the norms.
 The company confirmed that Cyberpunk 2077 will definitely not include microtransactions.
-It sounds like there will be DLC packs and expansions but fans can expect something similar to what they got with The Witcher 3.
-In other words, small DLCs are likely to be free while major expansions will be priced fairly and packed with quality content.
+It sounds like there will be DLC packs and expansions.
+But fans can expect something similar to what they got with The Witcher 3.
+In other words, small DLCs are likely to be free.
+Meanwhile, major expansions will be priced fairly and packed with quality content.
 Also like The Witcher 3, Cyberpunk 2077 will not feature DRM on PC.

 For the past couple of months word on the street was that Cyberpunk 2077 might feature a multiplayer component.
 As it turns out, that won’t be the case.
 CDPR confirmed that Cyberpunk 2077 will be a traditional story-driven single-player RPG.
 Given that there’s no DRM, it’s pretty safe to assume that there won’t be any features specifically tailored for online play.
 It’s still possible that multiplayer will be added at some point but for the moment it seems like the devs are not focusing on that aspect.